lbzfran/compile-mode.nvim/readme.md

 The buffer can be closed with `q` when it's in focus.

-The passed arguments are temporarily stored during the current session, and removed everytime a new set of arguments are given to the command.
+The passed arguments are temporarily stored during the current session, and replaced everytime a new set of arguments are given to the command.

 `:Recompile`